 Building A Better Customer Experience

 Italy – Prime international tourist destination renowned for its atmospheric historical centers, gastronomic experiences and giving visitors a taste of La Dolce Vita.
 Whilst sensory life experiences are ripe for the picking Italy-wide, getting anything done on time or as expected in Italy can be an exercise in extreme frustration for the outsider.
-With an Italian background myself, I get to spend longer than average periods of time with family and friends there – a valuable opportunity to stray off the tourist track, to talk with real people openly about life, politics, business, and to see and hear more about the raw underbelly of what it takes to get the job done in Italy today.
+If you have an Italian background or speak the language, you might be lucky enough to be able to stray off the tourist track, to talk with real people openly about life, politics, business, and to see and hear more about the raw underbelly of what it takes to get the job done in Italy today.

-Now, not being a functioning participant in the business world there I can’t pass comment on the strengths and weakness of the small business ecosystem locally, but two things are clear even to the visitor: Scratch the surface of Italy’s rustic glamour, and you’ll see businesses doing it beyond tough, especially in Southern Italy; and spend any time there as a customer trying to get anything done and you often end up having a pretty raw experience.
+Now, without wanting to comment on the strengths and weakness of the local small business ecosystem, two things are clear even to the visitor: Scratch the surface of Italy’s rustic glamour, and you’ll see businesses doing it beyond tough, especially in Southern Italy; and spend any time there as a customer trying to get anything done and you often end up having a pretty raw experience.

 Today we read and talk a lot about the potential for digitally transformative technologies to allow SMEs to provide the “seamless customer experience” the digital economy needs to drive business survival, growth and economic betterment in general.